scharlau/polar_bears_django_visuals/README.md

         else:
         print('Got unexpected status code on reload attempt {}: {!r}'.format(response.status_code, response.content))

 Second, add the environment variables as noted above for the pa_username, api_token, and domain_name to your system.
 Yes, you could just write them here, that would work too if you don't intend to push this file to GitHub, but keep it out of your repository.
+By all means do this first if you like to confirm the script works correctly.
-Third, you should be able to run the file and have it successfully reload your application.
+Third, as you probably want this file in GitHub be sure to switch to have the file use environment variables so that your code is more secure.
+Confirm that it works this way to successfully reload your application.

 With this in place you can now edit the application, make a local commit, and then push to GitHub where the webhook will trigger a pull from GitHub to PythonAnywhere.
 Then you can run the reload script.
 All fine and good.

 ### Adding reload.py to a GitHub Action
 Ideally, when the webhook was called it would trigger a GitHub Action to run the reload script.
 If you look in the workflow folder, you'll find an action, which does this.
 However, it always encouters a reponse 500, server error.
-You'll also find a 'main.yml' file, which does something similar via JS, but that doesn't work either.
-If you want to pursue this yourself, then you need to do the following:
+You'll also find a 'main.yml' file, that uses the details at https://github.com/marketplace/actions/reload-pythonanywhere-webapp for the reload details.
+This didn't work for me.
+Nor did a similar exercise in trying to create my own action to reload the app using the PythonAnywhere API via a GitHub Action.
+Neither of these options worked for me.
+If you want to pursue this yourself, then you need to try the following:

 First, go to 'Secrets' in the GitHub settings page for the app, and then go to 'Actions' and create three new ones, which you'll need for the action script that you'll create in a minute.
         A) API_Token - add the value of the token you created in the step above.